 We have specifically chosen breeds that are native to this part of the world.
 We do not produce Red Ruby because it is fashionable, we grow this traditional breed because it is used to the terrain and climate here in Devon.

-Our fields contain a variety of other plant species including herbs, wildflowers and clovers.
+Grassland forms a vital part of our countryside.
+For centuries it has been the principal food source for cattle and sheep.
+Fields of just grass provide all nutritional components an animal needs.
+Our fields contain a variety of other plant species including herbs, wildflowers, and clovers.
 Rich in essential vitamins and minerals our grasses not only provide incredible healthy nutrition but also support a diverse range of insects and wildlife.

 We do not believe you have to cut down acres of rainforest, grow miles of land for grain, we simply

-Our chicken and pigs although not ruminants, also eat grass as a high proportion of their diet.
+Our chicken and pigs, although not ruminants, also eat grass as a high proportion of their diet.
 You will notice our chickens are very yellow; this is down to the amount of chlorophyll they have ingested from foraging in our fields.

 One of our fundamental principals of farming the Pipers Farm way is to grow livestock slowly.
-By selecting the right breeds, with the right diet we let animals grow at a natural pace.
+By selecting the right breeds, with the right diet, we let animals grow at a natural pace.
 This is of paramount importance to the health and welfare of our stock and it also ensures an animal has developed a proper bone structure and texture in the meat – resulting in real eating quality.